soulbliss/cursor-intro/CONTRIBUTING.md

 1. **Video**
    - YouTube videos should be high quality and focused
-   - Keep videos under 2 minutes when possible
+   - Keep videos between 15-45 seconds in length
    - Include captions or text overlays for clarity

 2. **Screenshots**